talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

     </script>

     <script>
-        // Wait for TalkJS to be ready and then call createConversation window.TalkWrapper = {
+        // Wait for TalkJS to be ready and then call createConversation function window.TalkWrapper = {
             initializeAndCreateConversation: function (appId, myUser, otherUser, conversationId) {
                 Talk.ready.then(function () {